News or opinion

 We are often informed by what we see on the internet and in the media, but it’s a job to know what is real and what is fake.
 Especially when governments seek to actively deceive through fake social media accounts.

 The danger of excess information is to seek only that which that coincides with one’s world view.
-But it might be to have no view than to form one based on opinion rather than fact.
-And sorting through all the facts is a full time job.
+But it might be better to have no view than one based on opinion rather than fact.
+And sorting through the facts is a full time job.

 The essence is to exchange with others, although there are some with whom our views will never coincide.